open-food-systems-org/open-food-systems/docs/docs/future-food-technologies.md

 Considerations include:

-• electricity for printers and facilities
+• electricity for printers and facilities with stable supply
-• water for cleaning and production
+• water for cleaning and production with quality standards
-• waste management systems
+• waste management systems for all byproducts
-• backup power for food safety
+• backup power for food safety during outages
-• energy efficiency in production
+• energy efficiency in production and storage
-• renewable energy integration
+• renewable energy integration for sustainability
+• water recycling and closed-loop systems
+• heat recovery from equipment
+• cooling systems for storage and processing
+• compressed air for automation
+• steam generation for sanitation
+• wastewater treatment before discharge
+• solid waste management and composting
+• hazardous waste handling for chemicals

+Energy sources:

+• grid electricity with renewable purchasing
+• on-site solar generation
+• on-site wind where appropriate
+• geothermal for heating and cooling
+• biomass from agricultural waste
+• biogas from anaerobic digestion
+• fuel cells for reliable power
+• battery storage for resilience
+• microgrids for community resilience

 Industries involved:

-• energy production
+• energy production and distribution
-• water utilities
+• water utilities and treatment
-• waste management
+• waste management and recycling
-• grid infrastructure
+• grid infrastructure and modernization
-• backup power systems
+• backup power systems manufacturing
+• renewable energy installation
+• energy efficiency consulting
+• water treatment engineering
+• wastewater engineering
+• composting facility operation
+• industrial utility management
+• microgrid development
+• energy storage manufacturing

 ---